DO4TECH/01-Learn-Rust/README.md

 USER rustdev
 ```

 To run *code-server* we need to overload the binding address and port to be able to access the web UI from the host.
-Because this container will be used locally, for testing purpose we can also by-pass authentication mechanism.
+Because this container will be used locally, for testing purpose, we can also by-pass authentication mechanism.

 ```dockerfile
 # Command to run code-server
 CMD ["code-server", "--bind-addr=0.0.0.0:8080", "--auth=none"]
 ```

-To test if everything is working correctly simply run:
+To test if everything is working correctly simply use *docker build* in the directory where the Dockerfile is saved.

 ```bash
 docker build -t rustcoder .
 ```

-in the directory where the Dockerfile is saved.

 ## Run the docker image